 Sciatica surgery is usually considered after non-surgical treatments have not helped the pain or if the pain progresses despite these non-surgical treatments.
 Sciatica surgery aims to eliminate the cause of sciatica and control the symptoms of pain and weakness in the legs.

-Before undergoing a surgical procedure, it’s understandable to have questions.
+Before undergoing a surgical procedure with NJ Spine and Ortho, it’s understandable to have questions.
 It’s important to be proactive about your health, and asking the right questions is a great way to stay on top of your health.

 5 Questions to Ask Before Sciatica Surgery